Comparison

 - What is the difference between storm and deep-searcher?

-- storm: An LLM-powered knowledge curation system that researches a topic and generates full-length reports with citations.. deep-searcher: Open Source Deep Research Alternative to Reason and Search on Private Data.
+- storm: An LLM-powered knowledge curation system that researches a topic and generates a full-length report with citations.. deep-searcher: Open Source Deep Research Alternative to Reason and Search on Private Data..
 See the comparison table for live GitHub stats and shared categories.

 - When should I choose storm over deep-searcher?

-- Choose storm over deep-searcher when License: storm is MIT, deep-searcher is Apache-2.0; These are both open-source deep research tools that aim to offer RAG capabilities, indicating they serve similar purposes with potentially varying functionalities; Tags unique to storm: large-language-models, report-generation, retrieval-augmented-generation, knowledge-curation; Also covers LLM Frameworks; When you need a tool capable of generating comprehensive and cited reports based on deep research.
+- Choose storm over deep-searcher when License: storm is MIT, deep-searcher is Apache-2.0; These are both open-source deep research tools that aim to offer RAG capabilities, indicating they serve similar purposes with potentially varying functionalities; Tags unique to storm: knowledge-curation, large language models, report-generation, retrieval-augmented-generation; Also covers Data & Retrieval; When you need comprehensive reports that are heavily researched and reference a wide variety of sources.

 - When should I choose deep-searcher over storm?

-- Choose deep-searcher over storm when License: deep-searcher is Apache-2.0, storm is MIT; These are both open-source deep research tools that aim to offer RAG capabilities, indicating they serve similar purposes with potentially varying functionalities; Tags unique to deep-searcher: llm, openai, claude, milvus; Also covers AI Agents, Vector Databases; deep-searcher ships Docker support for self-hosted deployment; - **When you need a flexible embedding option**: DeepSearcher supports multiple embedding models like Milvus for optimal selection.
+- Choose deep-searcher over storm when License: deep-searcher is Apache-2.0, storm is MIT; These are both open-source deep research tools that aim to offer RAG capabilities, indicating they serve similar purposes with potentially varying functionalities; Tags unique to deep-searcher: agent, llm, vector-database; Also covers AI Agents, Vector Databases; deep-searcher ships Docker support for self-hosted deployment; When you require custom search and reasoning capabilities on your private datasets with integration of multiple LLMs like Claude or Qwen3.

 - When should I avoid storm?